-Co-Requisite: Cinema 107 on a contractual basis (completing it concurrently with a C or better).
+Co-Requisite: Cinema 107 on a contractual basis (completing it concurrently with a C or

-Comprehensive overview of all aspects of basic film theory and its application via basic film theory and its application via exams, exercises, and "hands-on" exercises culminating in a 1-minute 16 mm TV-commercial.
+Lecture, 2 hours; laboratory, 2 hours.
+Comprehensive overview of all aspects of basic film theory and its application via exams, exercises, and "hands-on" exercises culminating in a 1-minute 16 mm TV-commercial.